Vice President and General Counsel

 (734) 764-0305; FAX (734) 763-5648

-Tim is an adjunct professor at the University of Michigan Law School, where he teaches evidence.
-He is a member of the Board of Directors for the National Association of College and University Attorneys and serves on the Legal Advisory Committee for the Association of American Universities.
+He is an adjunct professor at the U-M Law School, where he teaches evidence.
+He is a member of the board of directors for the National Association of College and University Attorneys and serves on the Legal Advisory Committee for the Association of American Universities.